-The level of funding, resources, and tools needed to carry out the required functions of the Utility is a fundamental consideration.
+The level of funding, resources, and tools needed to carry out the required functions of the Utility are fundamental considerations.
 Three aspects should be considered:

 - How much is currently spent on operations, capital infrastructure improvement, debt financing, allocations to operating and emergency response reserves, and bond debt coverage?
-Is that level of funding adequate to get the job done? - What type and amount of funding will be needed in the future to accomplish the goals and objectives set forth in this and the Stormwater Master Plans? - In the context of future program expectations, management policies, and risk exposure, what is a prudent / appropriate year-end balance in the Utility's accounting fund?
+Is that level of funding adequate to get the job done? - What type and amount of funding will be needed in the future to accomplish the goals and objectives set forth in this Master Plan and in the Stormwater Master Plan? - In the context of future program expectations, management policies, and risk exposure, what is a prudent / appropriate year-end balance in the Utility's accounting fund?